-The power mode is the setting that governs system power usage at any point in time.
-Starting with the Logical Domains 1.3 release, the following power modes are supported, assuming that the underlying platform has implemented PM features:
+The power policy is the setting that governs system power usage at any point in time.
+The Logical Domains Manager, version 1.3, supports two power policies, assuming that the underlying platform has implemented Power Management features:

-Performance mode.
-The system is allowed to use all the power that is available.
+Performance – The system is allowed to use all the power that is available.

-For instructions on configuring the power mode by using the ILOM 3.0 firmware CLI, see “Monitoring Power Consumption” in the Sun Integrated Lights Out Manager (ILOM) 3.0 CLI Procedures Guide.
+For instructions on configuring the power policy using the ILOM 3.0 firmware CLI, refer to “Monitoring Power Consumption” in the Sun Integrated Lights Out Manager (ILOM) 3.0 CLI Procedures Guide.

 This section shows how to list power-managed strands and virtual CPUs.

-In the output, a dash (---) in the UTIL column for the CPU means that the strand is power-managed.
+A dash (---) in the UTIL column of the CPU means the strand is power-managed.

 # ldm list -l primary NAME STATE FLAGS CONS VCPU MEMORY UTIL UPTIME primary active -n-cv SP 8 4G 4.3% 7d 19h 43m SOFTSTATE Solaris running MAC 00:14:4f:fa:ed:88 HOSTID 0x84faed88 CONTROL failure-policy=ignore DEPENDENCY master= VCPU VID PID UTIL STRAND 0 0 0.0% 100% 1 1 --- 100% 2 2 --- 100% 3 3 --- 100% 4 4 --- 100% 5 5 --- 100% 6 6 --- 100% 7 7 --- 100% ....

-In the output, a blank after util= means that the strand is power-managed.
+A blank after util= means the strand is power-managed.

 # ldm list -l -p VCPU |vid=0|pid=0|util=0.7%|strand=100 |vid=1|pid=1|util=|strand=100 |vid=2|pid=2|util=|strand=100 |vid=3|pid=3|util=|strand=100 |vid=4|pid=4|util=0.7%|strand=100 |vid=5|pid=5|util=|strand=100 |vid=6|pid=6|util=|strand=100 |vid=7|pid=7|util=|strand=100

-In the PM column of the output, a yes means that the CPU is power-managed, and a no means that the CPU is powered on.
-It is assumed that 100 percent free CPUs are power-managed by default, hence the dash (---) under the PM column for them.
+In the power management (PM) column, a yes means the CPU is power-managed and a no means the CPU is powered on.
+It is assumed that 100 percent free CPUs are power-managed by default, hence the dash (---) under PM.

 # ldm list-devices -a cpu VCPU PID %FREE PM 0 0 no 1 0 yes 2 0 yes 3 0 yes 4 100 --- 5 100 --- 6 100 --- 7 100 ---

-In the pm= field in the output, a yes means that the CPU is power-managed, and a no means that the CPU is powered on.
-It is assumed that 100 percent free CPUs are power-managed by default, hence the blank in that field for them.
+In the power management (pm=) field, a yes means the CPU is power-managed and a no means the CPU is powered on.
+It is assumed that 100 percent free CPUs are power-managed by default, hence the blank in that field.